BOND: Benchmarking Unsupervised Outlier Node Detection on Static Attributed Graphs: Related Work

-Real-world evidence suggests that the outlier nodes are different from regular nodes in terms of structure or attribute.
-Therefore, early node outlier detection works employ graph-based features like centrality measures and clustering coefficient to extract the anomalous signals from graph~\cite{akoglu2015graph}.
-Since learning-based methods are more flexible than handcrafted features, the matrix factorization (MF) methods~\cite{tong2011non, li2017radar, peng2018anomalous, bandyopadhyay2019outlier}, density-based clustering methods~\cite{chakrabarti2004autopart, xu2007scan, hooi2016fraudar}, and relational learning methods~\cite{koutra2011unifying,rayana2015collective} have been leveraged to encode the graph information and spot outlier nodes.
-As most of the works above have constraints on graph/node types or prior knowledge, we only include SCAN~\cite{xu2007scan}, Radar~\cite{li2017radar} and ANOMALOUS~\cite{peng2018anomalous} into \method to represent methods in this category.
+\textbf{Classical (non-deep) outlier node detection.} Real-world evidence suggests that the outlier nodes are different from regular nodes in terms of structure or attributes.
+Thus, early work on node outlier detection employs graph-based features such as centrality measures and clustering coefficients to extract the anomalous signals from graphs~\cite{akoglu2015graph}.
+Instead of handcrafting features, learning-based methods have been used to more flexibly encode graph information to spot outlier nodes.
+Examples of these learning-based methods include ones based on matrix factorization (MF)~\cite{bandyopadhyay2019outlier,li2017radar, peng2018anomalous,tong2011non}, density-based clustering~\cite{chakrabarti2004autopart,hooi2016fraudar,xu2007scan}, and relational learning~\cite{koutra2011unifying,rayana2015collective}.
+As most of the methods above have constraints on graph/node types or prior knowledge, we only include SCAN~\cite{xu2007scan}, Radar~\cite{li2017radar} and ANOMALOUS~\cite{peng2018anomalous} in \method to represent methods in this category.